 Above: Fifteen Akamai program students working in East Hawai‘i finished their eight-week summer projects with a series of visual presentations at the 2019 Akamai Symposium on Aug.
 14 in Hilo.

-Fifteen students—including two working with PISCES— shared visual presentations on their work in STEM fields in science and technology, demonstrating what they learned and fielding questions from the audience.
+Fifteen students—including two working with PISCES— shared visual presentations on their work in science and technology, demonstrating what they learned and fielding questions from the audience.
 One student learned to write a computer program to help local astronomers pinpoint the faint light of dwarf stars; another tested and wrote network security protocols for Subaru Telescope.
-Working under PISCES, Akamai intern Jaynine Parico developed a tethered reel system to improve the flight time of an unmanned aerial vehicles (UAV) designed to kill little fire ants in tree canopies.
+Working under PISCES, Akamai intern Jaynine Parico developed a tethered reel system to improve the flight time of an unmanned aerial vehicle (UAV) designed to kill little fire ants in tree canopies.
 Also working under PISCES through Akamai, intern Joshua Tokunaga researched the structural properties of PISCES’ latest basalt sintering research, assessing the strength, porosity and thermal conductivity of sintered basalt bricks.

-The event was opened with several speakers including an assistant professor of astronomy at University of Hawai‘i at Hilo, Heather Kaluna.
+The event opened with several speakers including an assistant professor of astronomy at University of Hawai‘i at Hilo, Heather Kaluna.
 Kaluna noted that she was once an Akamai intern herself.

 Led by the Institute for Scientist & Engineer Educators at University of California, Santa Cruz, Akamai helps students develop skills and experience in Hawai‘i’s technical and scientific fields.
 The program received national recognition last year for its efforts to meet local workforce needs in astronomy, remote sensing and other related industries.

-Akamai partners with a range of organizations and companies to create projects that are both productive for the host sites and educational for students.
+Akamai partners with a range of organizations and companies to create projects that are productive for the host sites and educational for students.
 In addition to science and engineering projects, Akamai students receive training in communication for formal and informal interactions.
-Results show 87% of students who participate in Akamai stay on a STEM-related pathway.
+Surveys show 87% of students who participate in Akamai stay on a STEM-related pathway.
 More than 150 of the 427 interns who have worked with Akamai since 2003 are currently in STEM jobs; more than two-thirds of them work in Hawai’i.